YolbeikerRB/Solving-wave-Equation-for-Schwarzschild-BH/README.md

 These coordinates are particularly useful for analyzing the disturbance's dynamics.
 They break down the behavior into two components:
 $du$, representing inward-moving characteristics, and $dv$, representing outward-moving characteristics.
 This separation simplifies our analysis and aids in interpreting the disturbance's behavior.

+## About the code

+The code begins by defining the potential in terms of the $r$ coordinates and subsequently calculates the potential in both the $x-$ and $uv-$coordinates.
+In terms of perturbation, the code initiates with a small Gaussian pulse at $t=0$ and then tracks its evolution over time.

+### Output

+The code generates a grid with dimensions of $(npoints \times npoints)$, from which a plot depicting the evolution of the perturbation is produced.
+This plot is presented while holding the radial coordinates fixed at a value of $10 \times rs$.

 ## References

 Section III.E of [Konoplya and Zhidenko](https://arxiv.org/abs/1102.4014v2)